willidad/wk-charts/tasks.md

 Fix: browser crashes if interval is too small limit interval to some reasonable number

-Fix: adjust grid when tickInterval is specified
+Fix: d57a198 adjust grid when tickInterval is specified

+Fix: Domain not set correctly for y in case y right is specified

 TODO